Be baptized, and wash away your sins

 "Then Saul, still breathing threats and murder against the disciples of the Lord, went to the high priest and asked letters from him to the synagogues of Damascus, so that if he found any who were of the Way, whether men or women, he might bring them bound to Jerusalem.
 And as he journeyed he came near Damascus, and suddenly a light shone around him from heaven.
 Then he fell to the ground, and heard a voice saying to him, 'Saul, Saul, why are you persecuting Me?'
 And he said, 'Who are You, Lord?'
 And the Lord said, 'I am Jesus, whom you are persecuting.
 It is hard for you to kick against the goads.'
 So he, trembling and astonished, said, 'Lord, what do You want me to do?'
 And the Lord said to him, 'Arise and go into the city, and you will be told what you must do.'
 And the men who journeyed with him stood speechless, hearing a voice but seeing no one.
 Then Saul arose from the ground, and when his eyes were opened he saw no one.
 But they led him by the hand and brought him into Damascus.
 And he was three days without sight, and neither ate nor drank" (Acts 9:1-9).

 Paul had seen the Lord.
 He had fasted.
-He believed in Jesus and realized that he was wrong.
+He believed in Jesus and realized that he had been wrong.
 It was time for action.

 Years later, Paul wrote to the Corinthians, "Behold, now is the accepted time; behold, now is the day of salvation" (2 Corinthians 6:2).

-Many people believe in Christ and are sorry for their sins, but they put off being baptized, even though they know it is a command of the Lord.
-When you read the book of Acts, which gives many examples of conversion, you will notice that people were baptized immediately, as soon as they believed in the Lord.
-They did this because they knew that baptism is for the forgiveness of sins (Acts 2:38) and to be joined to the body of Christ (1 Corinthians 12:12).
-If you believe that Jesus is the Son of God and if you want to dedicate your life to God and be saved, "Why are you waiting?"
+Many people who believe in Christ and are sorry for their sins, put off being baptized, even though they know it is a command of the Lord.
+In the book of Acts, which contains many examples of conversion, people were baptized immediately, as soon as they believed in Jesus.
+They did this because they knew that baptism is for the forgiveness of sins (Acts 2:38) and to become a member of the body of Christ: “For by one Spirit we were all baptized into one body” (1 Corinthians 12:13).
+If you believe that Jesus is the Son of God and if you want to dedicate your life to God and be saved, “Why are you waiting?”

 "Arise and be baptized!"

-The word "baptize" is a transliteration of the Greek word "BAPTIDZO" which means to immerse or dip.
+The word “baptize” is a transliteration of the Greek word “BAPTIDZO” which means to immerse or dip.
 Bible baptism is an immersion in water.
 Churches that sprinkle or pour a little water on people are not following the Bible.
 What they do is not baptism, it is not immersion.
 In reality they do not baptize people at all.
-Someone who has only been "sprinkled" or "poured" has not been "baptized".
-He has not obeyed the Lord.
+Someone who has only received “sprinkling” or “pouring” has not obeyed the command to be “baptized”.

 Notice also that it says: "Arise."
 A valid baptism must result from a personal decision to repent of sin and follow Jesus.
 Peter told the crowd in Jerusalem on the Day of Pentecost: "Repent, and let every one of you be baptized in the name of Jesus Christ for the remission of sins; and you shall receive the gift of the Holy Spirit" (Acts 2:38).